chao92/GAN-AAE/README.md

 # GAN-AAE
 ## Step 1
-Transfrom the raw dataset with the code in preprocess folder
+Transfrom the raw dataset with the code in preprocessing folder
 ## Step 2
 Use the tranformed input to do label prediction
 ## Step 3